 You’ve likely seen or heard of pop art without knowing what it means or what pop art examples truly look like.
 If you’re wondering what pop art is and want to explore more about this art style, you’re in luck.
 We reveal the important facts about pop art, the different characteristics involved and the history behind the pop art movement, to help you become an expert in no time.

-Simply read on to immerse yourself in the world of pop art and all of the joys this style brings.
+Simply read on to immerse yourself in the world of pop art, including retro pop art and all of the joys these styles bring.

 What is pop art?